310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/heart_heat_beat.md

 ## Translation Notes

 Heart Heat Beat is a song about the actual heart inside our body.
-Ryuseitai is the “heart” persona, singing to the listener, hence the use of “I” only, instead of “we”.
+Ryuseitai takes on the “heart” persona, singing to the listener.
+This is why the singular pronoun of “I” is used instead of the plural “we”.

-[^1]: The first-person pronoun in quotations is <em>boku</em> (the only line that has a first-person pronoun in the Japanese lyrics).
-It suits Kanata to sing it, as he’s the one in Ryuseitai who refers to himself with <em>boku</em>.
+[^1]: The first-person pronoun in quotations is <em>boku</em>.
+It’s the only line in the song that has a first-person pronoun in the Japanese lyrics.
+As Kanata is the one in Ryuseitai who refers to himself with <em>boku</em>, it suits him to sing this line.